Spoileron

 In aeronautics, spoilerons (also known as spoiler ailerons or roll spoilers) are spoilers that can be used asymmetrically as flight control surfaces to provide roll control.

 Operation

 Spoilerons roll an aircraft by reducing the lift of the downward-going wing.
-Unlike ailerons, spoilers do not increase the lift of the upward-going wing.
-A raised spoileron also increases the drag on the wing where it is deployed, causing the aircraft to yaw.
+Unlike ailerons, spoilers do not increase the lift and drag of the upward-going wing.
+A raised spoileron increases the drag on the down-going wing where it is deployed, causing the aircraft to yaw in the direction of the turn.
 Spoilerons can be used to assist ailerons or to replace them entirely, as in the B-52G which required an extra spoiler segment in place of ailerons present on other B-52 models.

 Purpose

 Spoilerons do not cause adverse yaw, unlike ailerons.

 They are used in situations where aileron action would produce excessive wing twist on a very flexible wing or if wide-span flaps prevent adequate aileron roll control.

 They can also be used as spoilers.

 The Mitsubishi MU-2 has double-slotted flaps that take-up the full length of the wing, to achieve good STOL performance.
 This leaves no room for ailerons, so it uses spoilerons instead.

 Spoilerons can be used during a stall, whereas ailerons must not be used in a stall because they will have the opposite to intended effect.